VERTEBRA ANATOMY

 • Visible from the side of the vertebra

-• Provides attachment points for muscles and ligaments
+• Provides attachment points for your muscles and ligaments

 • Supports vertebral movement and stability